AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 ```

 #### Flash your Jetson using NGC Jetson flash container:
-You need to find the <board> name when executing the ./flash.sh command:
+You need to find the <board> name when executing the ./flash.sh command.

-For Orin AGX this is "jetson-agx-orin-devkit", you can also emulate other devices[^10].
+For Orin AGX this is ```jetson-agx-orin-devkit```, you can also emulate other devices[^10].
 For board name of other devices like Xavier, Nano:[^11]

+Then start flashing your Jetson device.
 **Warning: This will wipe out all data currently on your Jetson.**
 ```
 ./flash.sh --no-root-check jetson-agx-orin-devkit mmcblk0p1